- What every physician needs to know:

 Patient’s own history of melanoma.

-Family history of melanoma, especially those with 3 or more first degree relatives.
+Family history of melanoma, especially those with 3 or more first degree relatives with or without pancreatic cancer.

 Dysplastic nevi syndrome.

-Skin color, red hair, freckles, easy burnability - association with MC1R polymorphism.
+Skin color, red hair, freckles, easy burnability - association with MC1R polymorphism and melanomas with the BRAFV600 mutation.

 Prevalence is gradually increasing in older males but for many years ratio had been 1:1 males versus females.